rustyeddy/rustyeddy.com/content/software/use-cases-to-tasks.md

 ### Use Case

+> Use-case 1: As a gardener I want my sprinkler system to peridoically
-> Use-case 1: Peridoically measure the moisture level of soil and turn
+> measure the moisture level of soil and turn on a water pump when the
-> on a water pump when the soil is dry, then turn it off when it gets
+> soil is dry, then turn it off when it gets too wet.

-> too wet.
+This use-case can then be _sliced_ into a couple more use cases.
+The additional use-cases can also be broke out to include:

+> Use-case 1.1: As a gardner I want to be able to change the frequency
+> the soil moisture of my are checked.

+This is going introduce a configuration variable and a timer.

+> Use-case 1.2: As a gardener I want my sprinkler system to record the
+> historic sensor data.

+This is going to introduce a data model and some type of data storage such as a database.

 which we then broke down into an initial set of _requirements_: